Manuel Tinio: Businesses

+Death

 On December 28, 1923, Manuel Tinio was confined in a Manila hospital for cirrhosis of the liver.
 So greatly regarded was he by everyone that Manuel Quezon, upon hearing that Gen. Tinio was gravely ill, Pres.
 Emilio Aguinaldo immediately rushed to the hospital, clad only in his pajamas.
-He died at the age of 46 at 10:00 PM on February 22, 1924, at 214 Real St., Intramuros, Manila, leaving a widow and 12 children.
+He died at the age of 46 at 10:00 pm on February 22, 1924, at 214 Real St., Intramuros, Manila, leaving a widow and 12 children.

 Due to his services to the nation, the insular government engaged a special train to carry his coffin to Cabanatuan.
 The funeral train stopped at every station along the way, so that the officials of each town could conduct necrological services for him.
 Gen. Manuel Tinio was finally buried in Cabanatuan on March 2, 1924.
 Gen. Aguinaldo and other surviving revolutionary generals, Quezon, Osmeña and other government dignitaries were there to pay their respects.

 General Tinio, Nueva Ecija

 Congressman Celestino Juan sponsored a congressional act changing the name of Papaya to General Tinio to honor General Manuel Tinio, a noble and prominent revolutionary leader against the Spaniards who hailed from the Nueva Ecija.
 The act was signed into law on June 20, 1957, as Republic Act No. 1665.
 The new name of the town was inaugurated days later, on August 19, 1957.